nearform/polaris/README.md

 Molecules are groups of atoms bonded together and are the smallest fundamental units of a compound.
 These molecules take on their own properties and serve as the backbone of application design.
 Form label, Input or Button aren’t too useful by themselves, but combine them together as a form and now they can actually do something together.

+**Atoms** and **molecules** are declarative and lifeless scaffolding with no business logic.
+They are brought to life inside organisms.

 #### 3. Organisms

 Molecules are building blocks to work with, and we can now combine them together to form organisms.
 Organisms are groups of molecules joined together to form a relatively complex, distinct section of an application interface.
 Building up from molecules to organisms encourages creating standalone, portable, reusable components.